Algerian amphibious transport dock Kalaat Béni Abbès

 The ship has a continuous flight deck with two deck-landing spots for helicopters at the bow and stern.

 Ordered in 2011, the ship was commissioned by the Algerian National Navy on 4 September 2014.
 The first official docking - and commissioning ceremony - was on 28 March 2015 in the presence of the Chief of Staff of the ANP and the High Command of the Algerian National Navy.

-The 2021 Algerian-Israeli naval incident took place near this ship.
-She deployed two Superlynx anti-submarine warfare helicopters to detect an intruder Israeli submarine while Algerian submarines surrounded it and chased it away.